lizardfs/documentation/source/adminguide/basic_configuration.rst

     PERSONALITY = ha-cluster-managed

-  means that this instance is managed by a HA cluster, server runs in *shadow*  mode as long as its not remotly promoted to *master*.
+  means that this instance is managed by a HA cluster, server runs in *shadow*  mode as long as its not remotely promoted to *master*.
 For details on running LizardFS with HA Master please refer to :ref:`lizardfs_ha_cluster` .